1996 NBA playoffs: (1) Chicago Bulls vs. (2) Orlando Magic

-Chicago overcame an 18-point lead by the Magic to win (64–46).
+Chicago overcame an 18-point deficit to win (64–46).

 This was the second playoff meeting between these two teams, with the Magic winning the first meeting.

 Western Conference finals

 (1) Seattle SuperSonics vs. (3) Utah Jazz

-The SuperSonics led the series 3-1 after an 88–86 victory at the Delta Center in Game 4.
-However, the Jazz shocked the Sonics in Seattle in Game 5 98-95 and would handily win Game 6 118-83, Seattle's worst playoff loss in team history.
+The SuperSonics led the series 3–1 after an 88–86 victory at the Delta Center in Game 4.
+However, the Jazz shocked the Sonics in Seattle in Game 5 98-95 and would handily win Game 6 118–83, Seattle's worst playoff loss in team history.
 Game 7 was a close affair and the Sonics pulled away late to win 90-86 and advance to their first NBA Finals since 1979.
-This is the most recent conference final played entirely outside of Texas and California.

 This was the third playoff meeting between these two teams, with each team winning one series apiece.